icefapper/ruby-ast/README.md

     alternate: [StatementExpression]
 }
 ```
-A method or block or 'begin' body:
+A method or block or 'begin' body.
+##example
 ```ruby
 begin #<body>
               #<block>